TodePond/TodePondDotCom/wikiblogarden/academia/style/two-beat/readme.md

 The hard thing is that I tend to use a real mixture of styles and voices.
 Sometimes I'm [simple](https://www.todepond.com/wikiblogarden/better-computing/worse-computing/no-more-tools/), sometimes I'm [not](https://www.todepond.com/wikiblogarden/better-computing/worse-computing/no-more-tools/).
 Sometimes I'm [stupid](https://www.todepond.com/wikiblogarden/men/), sometimes I'm [not](https://www.todepond.com/wikiblogarden/men/).

 But I am quite careful about style and voice.
 I have a handful of styles that I slip into.
-Some are more concrete than others but I keep coming back to some of the same ones.
+Some are more concrete than others but I keep coming back to the same ones.
 In fact, I'm using one right now!

 ## Two beat style

 The rules are simple: All words must have two syllab- I mean- All words must have two beats or less in them.
 Three beat words are not allowed.
 Or if it is, you better make it worth it.
 Save it up for a big word.
 Or even better, not at all.

 I use this style in a lot of my films on youtube, like [Nothing](https://youtu.be/sQYUQNozljo) and [Arrows](https://youtu.be/DNBKdU6XrLY).
-I really do sit there and cut out as many three beat words as possible.
+I really do sit there and cut out as many three beat words as I can.
 Any longer word is a direct choice.

 ## But why